Marlou16/sdn-tutorial/README - English.md

 The result of the command is a long list of options.
 You as a person, don't have to think about how the traffic needs to go - this calculation and translation will be performed by the controller.
-This functionality is all implemented in the `ifwd` application.

 &nbsp;
 #### Experiment with Dynamic Networks